Giorgio Vanni: 1999–2008: Pokémon, Dragon Ball, and television success

-2009–2013: Live performances, Project - I cartoni di Italia1 and Time Machine - Da Goldrake a Goku
+2009–2013: Live performances and compilation albums

-Since 2009, Giorgio performed live concerts in comic conventions throughout Italy.
-The first one was at Lucca Comics & Games, during the years the artist said that he couldn't imagine performing live himself and that the music he wrote was intended for an audience of children, though he admits they would still be loved nonetheless.
-During this year he and Max wrote Blue Dragon, sung by him and Cristina – and Yu-Gi-Oh Duel Runner.
-He also sung the second version for Io credo in me.
+Beginning in 2009, Vanni started performing live at comic book conventions across Italy, with his first appearance at Lucca Comics & Games.
+Although he had initially believed his music was strictly for a child audience and had not envisioned performing live, he acknowledged the continued popularity of his songs.
+During this period, he and Longhi wrote Blue Dragon (a duet with D'Avena) and Yu-Gi-Oh Duel Runner.
+He also recorded a second version of the Io credo in me theme.

-At the end of 2010, he released his first album Giorgio Vanni Project - I cartoni di Italia1, based on his work for American animated series.
-This was after all of his songs were published on Cristina D'Avena's respective album.
+In late 2010, Vanni released the album Giorgio Vanni Project - I cartoni di Italia1, compiling his work for American animated series.
+This followed the release of all his songs on Cristina D'Avena's albums.

-In 2011, he wrote "Beyblade Metal", a song that coincided with his long break and Mediaset's acquiring of anime and cartoon IPs, that ended in 2015.
+In 2011, he wrote "Beyblade Metal", released during a hiatus in Mediaset's acquisition of new anime and cartoon properties, which lasted until 2015.

-During this break, Giorgio and Max focused on the production of a new album, and on 4 July 2012, Time Machine - Da Goldrake a Goku was released, a cover album which paid homage to the songs and the artists of the past, like Massimo Dorati, Enzo Draghi and Cristina D'Avena.
-The tracklist begun with the 80's and ends coming back to 2000 with a What's My Destiny Dragon Ball and Go West mash-up, two songs that were very similar.
+During this break, Vanni and Longhi focused on producing a new album.
+On 4 July 2012, they released Time Machine - Da Goldrake a Goku, a cover album paying homage to past artists and songs, such as Massimo Dorati, Enzo Draghi, and Cristina D'Avena.
+The tracklist spanned from the 1980s to the 2000s, concluding with a mash-up of What's My Destiny Dragon Ball and the Pet Shop Boys' version of Go West.

-2014–2015: Super Hits - Il meglio del meglio del meglio and cartoon openings returns
+2014–2015: Super Hits and return to anime themes

-On 27 May 2014, Super Hits - Il meglio del meglio del meglio was released.
-It comprised Giorgio Vanni's compositions during his solo career (since 1998 to 2014) and new songs like Hover Champs! and Conan, il detective più famoso.
+On 27 May 2014, Vanni released Super Hits - Il meglio del meglio del meglio, a collection comprising his solo works from 1998 to 2014, along with new tracks such as Hover Champs! and Conan, il detective più famoso.

-In 2015, after four years, he came back to RTI writing the Italian opening of Lupin III - L'avventura italiana called Lupin, un ladro in vacanza.
-This song is a duet with the Italian rapper Moreno and for this reason was opened a very strong debate on the various social networks, also leading to the creation of petitions to change the theme.
+In 2015, after a four-year hiatus, Vanni returned to RTI to write the Italian opening for Lupin III - L'avventura italiana, titled Lupin, un ladro in vacanza.
+The song, a duet with Italian rapper Moreno, sparked significant controversy on social media, leading to petitions demanding the theme be changed.

-In November 2015, three of Giorgio's songs (Principesse gemelle, Doraemon, All'arrembaggio!) written for Cristina were released on vinyl on the Cristina D'Avena LP Picture disc.
-Rossana was also re-released.
+In November 2015, three of Vanni's compositions for Cristina D'Avena (Principesse gemelle, Doraemon, and All'arrembaggio!) were released on vinyl as part of a Cristina D'Avena picture disc.
+The song Rossana was also re-released.

-Some changes are brought into the live performances, like Occhi di gatto and Lucky Luke and new cover songs, like an acoustic version of Capitan Harlock and Piccoli problemi di cuore.
-Giorgio and Max also bought a DJ set of their song (previously remixed in his Cartuno compilation).
+Vanni updated his live repertoire with songs like Occhi di gatto and Lucky Luke, as well as acoustic covers of Capitan Harlock and Piccoli problemi di cuore.
+He and Longhi also incorporated a DJ set featuring remixes of their tracks, originally from the Cartuno compilations.